-The potential impacts associated with the proposed development of a 30 high telecommunications lattice mast, includes noise and visual impacts during the construction phase.
-The visual impact would remain during the operational phase but is considered to be a low negative visual impact.
+The potential impacts associated with the proposed development of a 30 high monopole telecommunications mast (Alternative 3, preferred), includes noise and visual impacts during the construction phase.
+The visual impact would remain during the operational phase.

 The proposed development will have a low positive socio-economic impact as the network coverage in the area would be improved.
 The proposed development will have an insignificant impact on Heritage and Cultural-Historic aspects during the construction and operational phases.